Popcorn-Factory/Arsonist-RoR2/README.md

         - Primary
             - NEW PRIMARY: Dragon's Breath
                 - Fire a constant beam of fire that increases ignite chance the closer you are to an enemy.
+        - Secondary
+            - Flare: Changes
+                - Flare now chains another explosion to enemies hit within the first Flare's explosion
+                - Flare reduces heat by 15% of total current heat instead of adding heat when fired.
+                - Due to the destructive nature of this upgrade, the cooldown has been increased.
+            - Zero Point Blast
+                - Increased the volume of the SFX played on start.
     - Bug Fixes
         - Added checks to prevent position count from setting count to a negative value
         - Changed Zero Point Blast's cancellation priority for Masochism to cancel easier.